HeegerGao/RiEMann/README.md

 Run `python scripts/testing/infer.py`.
 You can select the testing demonstrations in the input arguments.
 After this you will get a `pred_pose.npz` that records the predicted target pose.

 We provide different scripts for result and feature visualization in `scripts/testing`.

-We provide pretrained models for the `mug/pick` experiment in `experiments/mug/pick`.

 ## Citing
 ```